chef-boneyard/chef-web-docs-2016/includes_server_tuning/includes_server_tuning_general.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following settings to the |enterprise rb| file:
+The following settings are typically added to the |enterprise rb| file:

 .. list-table::
    :widths: 200 300